 Kim Powell has been among our most popular guests.
 She was on episode 27 where she talked about the 100-day launch plan for your new CEO, and she also was on the podcast more recently to talk about her new book, The CEO Next Door.
 She was a management consultant, and now she does Coaching and advising and counseling to boards of directors and CEOs in both the for-profit and nonprofit sector.
 She is a sought-after coach.

 Kim, I am so thrilled to be able to ask you the question of this episode.
 What lesson have you learned in your career and how have you learned it?

 Dolph Goldenburg: I love that, so really kind of build a portfolio.
-You know, I have this toolbox and I keep putting tools in our box and I carried my toolbox with me from gig to gig.
+You know, I have this toolbox, and I keep putting tools in our box, and I carry my toolbox with me from gig to gig.